Traditional Enterprise Application to the Azure Cloud, managed via Farmer

 Creating virtual machine(s)

-Virtual Machine will be created as a list with shared Network Security Group (NSG).
+Virtual Machine will be created as a list with a shared Network Security Group (NSG).
 This allows you to configure the firewall rules once and apply them to all your machines.

 Next, replace the // Todo: Insert VM code with: